iviviano/Algorithms/Grading/HW3.md

 Implementation notes:
 - `map` handles the the empty list input by returning the `'()`: for any procedure `proc`, `(map proc '())` evaluates to `'()`.
 This means that you have unnecessary base cases for several problems. `apply` handles this when its procedure can accept no arguments.
 For example, `(+)` returns `0`, so `(apply + empty)` returns `0`.
 - Your base case for `sum` is incorrect, since `(sum empty)` should return `0`.
 If you remove the base case, it would work, because of the note above.
+- You used a helper function for ``, which is fine.
+From now on, you should avoid using `define` to declare helpers if they are only used in one procedure.
+Instead, use an appropriate `let` form or an anonymous `lambda`.

 ```
 Homework Attempted:     10/10